techfolios/techfolios.github.io/docs/user-guide/quickstart.md

 ![](/img/quickstart/pages-workflow-run2.png)

+As you can see, the "deploy" task provides a link to your professional portfolio.

 ### View your portfolio

-As you can see, this page has a link to your professional portfolio.
-Click on it and you'll see your brand new professional portfolio!
+Click the link to see your brand new professional portfolio:

 ![](/img/quickstart/initial-portfolio.png)

 Congratulations!
+The URL "https://philipmjohnson.github.io" now shows the portfolio for...
+Molly Maluhia?

 ## Configure bio.json

-OK, I understand if you are a bit disappointed right now---unless you are Molly Maluhia, that portfolio doesn't look like you at all!
+OK, I understand if you are a bit disappointed---unless you are Molly Maluhia, that portfolio doesn't represent you at all!

-The good news is that you've finished the "initial setup" for your TechFolio, and now you can start learning how to customize it to reflect your accomplishments over time.
+The good news is that you've finished the "initialization" for your TechFolio, and now you can start learning how to customize it to reflect your *own* accomplishments over time.

 ### Create a headshot

 The default TechFolio layout requires a square image to be used as the "head shot".
 So, take a moment right now to look through your photos to find a picture that you want to use as the head shot.

-While there are different ways to create a URL to that image and make it square if it isn't already, a very easy way is to upload that photo as your GitHub profile picture, which will automatically crop it into a square image if it isn't already.
+While there are many different ways to create a URL to your headshot and make it square if it isn't already, a very easy way is to upload that photo as your GitHub profile picture, which will automatically crop it into a square image if it isn't already.

 To do this, go to your account page and then move your mouse over the head shot area, which will make the image a button with the comment "Change your avatar"